A New Award - LLM Legal Practice Course

 Your future career

-We have a dedicated careers team who will support you in your search for a training contract; the number of Nottingham Law School graduates gaining a training contract or paralegal work is consistently high.
+We have a dedicated Employability Team who will support you in your search for a training contract; the number of Nottingham Law School graduates gaining a training contract or paralegal work is consistently high.

 At Nottingham Law School we don't view the LPC in isolation.
 It leads to a training contract and we can provide the support required to give you the best possible start to your legal career:

-- Our Careers and Recruitment Service provide seminars with advice about training contract applications and interview techniques.
+- Our Employability Team provide seminars with advice about training contract applications and interview techniques.